Exam Week Policies

-The final examination schedule for the following academic year is published annually during spring term.
+The final examination schedule for the following academic year is published annually in the summer.

 Please see the final examinations schedules and policies for the appropriate year below.
 The schedule for the following academic year will be available annually in April.
 Please be careful in consulting the correct academic year; see future year schedules at bottom of the page if available.